-Therapy # 1 – Wearing the proper shoes
+Therapy # 1 – Orthotics and Plantar Fasciitis

 Therapy # 2 – Proper stretching

 In most cases people who suffered from plantar fasciitis could significantly cut their healing time by stretching for as little as ten minutes a day.
 The proper stretches should only include non-weight bearing stretching.
 What is a non weight bearing stretch?
-It is simply any stretching exercise that is not performed in a standing or weight bearing position.
-To watch a video of non-weight bearing stretches goto
+Simply it is any stretching exercise that is not performed in a standing or weight bearing position.

 Therapy # 3 – Icing

-Therapy # 4 – Orthotics and Plantar Fasciitis
+Therapy # 4 – Wearing the proper shoes

-Disclaimer: The advice on this page is not intended to substitute for a visit to your health care provider.
-Consult your doctor if you feel you have a medical problem.
+Disclaimer: Consult your doctor if you feel you have a medical problem.